Getting your pond ready for winter helps to keep it in the best condition possible and will help start the spring off on the right foot!

 - You can leave the net on until all the leaves have dropped.
-Make sure to remove all leaves from your yard before removing net
+Make sure to remove all leaves from your yard before removing the net.

 - Blow off leaves from your net every couple of days with a leaf blower.

 3. Fish During the Winter